ben-denham/lecture_notes/programming_precepts/week3_2.rst

 z = (X - μ) / σ
 # Where x is the value we want to determine a probability related to.
 # We can then look up z on a *Normal Probability* table.

+**Z score is how many std deviations away from the mean a given value is.**